skyiron/web/docs/theming/_index.md

   },
   "fontFamily": "", // Please see below for details "fontSizes": {
     // Please see below for details
   },
+  "roles": {
+    // Please see below for details
+  },
   "sizes": {